-PUBLIC INVOLVEMENT AND PUBLIC PARTICIPATION 1.
-Have (or will, within the first year of permit coverage,) the public been invited to participate in the development and implementation of all parts of the community's SWMP?
-Yes ⊠ No □ If no, explain 2.
-Are (or will, during the permit term) opportunities created for citizens to participate in the implementation of stormwater controls (e.g., stream clean-ups, storm drain stenciling, volunteer monitoring, and educational activities)?
-Yes ⊠ No □ If no, explain 3.
-Has the permittee (or will, during the permit term,) ensured that the public can easily find information about the SMS4 SWMP?
-If available in the web, provide link Yes ⊠ No □ If no, explain 4.
-Are (or will) w ritten procedures for implementing the Public Involvement / Participation MCM incorporated into the SWMP?
+SECTION 2 PUBLIC INVOLVEMENT AND PUBLIC PARTICIPATION

+• within the first year of permit coverage,) the public been invited to participate in the development and implementation of e community's SWMP?
+Yes No If no, explain • during the permit term) opportunities created for citizens to participate in the implementation of stormwater controls (e.g., -ups, storm drain stenciling, volunteer monitoring, and educational activities)?
+Yes No If no, explain 3.
+Ha • nittee (or will, during the permit term,) ensured that the public can easily find information about the SMS4 SWMP?
+If vailable in the web, provide link Yes No If no, explain 4.
+Are (or will) v written procedures for implementing the Public Involvement / Participation MCM incorporated into the SWMP?
+Yes No If no, explain